 The work product privilege protects from discovery "documents and tangible things otherwise discoverable" if a party prepared those items "in anticipation of litigation or for trial."
 There is no requirement in this rule that for something to be protected as work product, it must be an item ordered to be prepared by an attorney.
 Materials may qualify as work product even if no specific litigation was pending at the time the materials were compiled.
 Even preliminary investigative materials are privileged if compiled in response to some event which foreseeably could be made the basis of a claim.
-384

-The standard to be applied in the First, Second, Third and Fifth District Courts in determining whether documents are protected by the work product doctrine, is whether the document was prepared in response to some event which foreseeably could be made the basis of a claim in the future.
-The Fourth District, for years, applied a slightly stricter standard, finding that documents were not work product unless they were prepared when the probability of litigation was substantial and imminent, or, they were prepared after the claim had already accrued.
-However, the Court recently addressed the issue again in the case of Millard Mall Servs. v.
-Bolda, and the stricter standard was relegated to
+The standard to be applied in the First, Second, Third and Fifth District Courts of Appeal in determining whether documents are protected by the work product doctrine, is whether the document was prepared in response to some event which foreseeably could be made the basis of a claim in the future.
+Prior to 2015, the Fourth District applied a slightly stricter standard, finding that documents were not work product unless they were prepared when the probability of litigation was substantial and imminent, or, they were prepared after the claim had already